 After more than six years, the application development software upon which our IT infrastructure is based will no longer be supported as the third-party company winds down its business.
 We are using this as an opportunity to upgrade our IT: to ensure the technology tools provided through the provincial office fit with local divisions’ needs.

-To start this process, we reached out to divisions in January 2016 and asked them to participate in a review of the technology tools and support offered by the provincial divisions office.
-Recognizing that the IT needs of both local divisions and the Community Partnerships and Integration team at Doctors of BC have evolved since the development of our current system, the provincial office reached out to divisions for feedback that would be used to inform the process of updating DivIT, our existing software, and other technology tools we use that might need updating.
+To start this process, we recognized that the IT needs of both local divisions and the Community Partnerships and Integration team at Doctors of BC have evolved since the development of our current system, the provincial office reached out to divisions for feedback that would be used to inform the process of updating DivIT, our existing software, and other technology tools we use that might need updating.

 We asked divisions to tell us what is and isn’t working well, what they would like to see changed, and to identify any emerging IT needs they feel need to be addressed.
 The feedback we received has helped us to identify solutions that will address our current and future IT needs, and opportunities for systems alignment across the collaborative programs, including divisions of family practice.

 One of these solutions involves moving the Divisions website to a new user-friendly content management system that meets divisions’ communication and technology needs, while aligning the site with other websites across the collaborative realm.